 If the contract states that the creditor has the right of repossession, the creditor can reclaim the property without having to go to court and get a judgment.
 Creditors may then keep the property or sell it to help cover your debt.
 Creditors and third parties seizing property are not allowed to confront the buyer or break the law by doing anything likely to cause violence during the repossession process.

-Some types of property cannot be repossessed, even if you default on a loan, including:
+Some types of property cannot be repossessed, even if you default on a loan.
+These include:

 • Property not specifically named as collateral